Numerical methods for theoretical chemistry

 - working independently: setting priorities, managing time

-- develop digital tools for chemistry
+- developing digital tools for chemistry

 - use the Linux system